acornsoftuk/xllify-starter/README.md

 This is a template repo so you can create a copy of it and have a ready to build custom function XLL ready to download in about a minute (depending on how fast the runner your build lands on - it can vary.)

+Slightly more sophisticated demos are available in the [xllify-demo](https://github.com/acornsoftuk/xllify-demo) repo.
+You can download a built XLL straight from the releases page.

 ## Experiment building an XLL entirely on GitHub

 No need for any installation or Windows development setup.
 Just a browser (and Microsoft Excel for Windows, if you want to download and run your masterpiece.)